networkdynamics/slur-corpus/README.md

 ## Comment Annotation Metadata

-This corpus consists of 40,000 reddit comments.
+This corpus consists of 40,000 annotated Reddit comments.
 For each comment the following details are included.

 | FIELD        | INFO                                                                                                |
 |--------------|-----------------------------------------------------------------------------------------------------|